Current Gallery: Tudor & Elizabethan / tudorelizabethan179

 About the Costume

 This lovely gown was first seen in the 1962 film The Prince and the Pauper, where Sheila Allen wore it as Princess Mary.
 This gown was likely designed by Margaret Furse and probably originated with this production.
 The costume was seen again in Crossed Swords in 1977 on an extra.
-In 2001 it was worn by Caroline Lintott as Catherine Parr in the David Starkey documentary The Six Wives of Henry VIII.
+In 2001 it was worn by Caroline Lintott as Kathryn Parr in the David Starkey documentary The Six Wives of Henry VIII.
 Finally, in 2003 it was used again by Pia Girard as Anne of Cleves in Henry VIII.

 This lovely gown was first seen in the 1962 film The Prince and the Pauper, where Sheila Allen wore it as Princess Mary.
 This gown was likely designed by Margaret Furse and probably originated with this production.
 The costume was seen again in Crossed Swords in 1977 on an extra.
-In 2001 it was worn by Caroline Lintott as Catherine Parr in the David Starkey documentary The Six Wives of Henry VIII.
+In 2001 it was worn by Caroline Lintott as Kathryn Parr in the David Starkey documentary The Six Wives of Henry VIII.
 Finally, in 2003 it was used again by Pia Girard as Anne of Cleves in Henry VIII.

 Credits